George Robey: Decline in health

 Robey took part in the Festival of Variety for the BBC in 1951, which paid tribute to the British music hall.
 For his performance, he adopted an ad-lib style rather than use a script.
 His wife sat at the side of the stage, ready to provide support should he need it.
 According to Wilson, Robey's turn earned the loudest applause of the evening.
 The following month Robey undertook a long provincial tour in the variety show Do You Remember? under the management of Bernard Delfont.
 After an evening's performance in Sheffield, he was asked by a local newspaper reporter if he considered retiring.
 The comedian quipped: "Me retire?
 Good gracious, I'm too old for that.
 I could not think of starting a new career at my age!"
-In December, he opened the Lansbury Lodge home for retired cricketers in Poplar, East London; he considered the ceremony to be one of the "happiest memories of his life."
+In December, he opened the Lansbury Lodge home for retired cricketers in Poplar, east London; he considered the ceremony to be one of the "happiest memories of his life."

 By early 1952, Robey was becoming noticeably frail, and he lost interest in many of his sporting pastimes.
 Instead, he stayed at home and drew comic sketches featuring the Prime Minister of Mirth.
 In May he filmed The Pickwick Papers, in which he played the role of old Tony Weller, a part which he had initially turned down on health grounds.
 The following year, and in aid of the games fund, he starred as Clown in a short pantomime at the Olympic Variety Show at the Victoria Palace Theatre.
 Organisers asked for him to appear in the Prime Minister of Mirth costume instead of the usual clown garb, a request the comedian was happy to fulfil.

 Knighthood and death

 In the early months of 1954, a knighthood was conferred on Robey by Queen Elizabeth The Queen Mother at Buckingham Palace.
-During the following weeks, his health declined; he became confined to a wheelchair and spent the majority of his time at home under the care of his wife.
+During the following weeks, his health declined; he began using a wheelchair and spent the majority of his time at home under the care of his wife.
 In May he opened a British Red Cross fete in Seaford, East Sussex, and, a month later, made his last public appearance, on television as a panellist in the English version of The Name's the Same.
 Wilson called Robey's performance "pathetic" and thought that he appeared with only "a hint of his old self".
 By June he had become housebound and quietly celebrated his 85th birthday surrounded by family; visiting friends were organised into appointments by his wife Blanche, but theatrical colleagues were barred in case they caused the comedian too much excitement.

 Robey suffered a stroke on 20 November and remained in a semi-coma for just over a week.
 He died on 29 November 1954 at his home in Saltdean, East Sussex, and was cremated at the Downs Crematorium in Brighton.
 Blanche continued to live on the Sussex coast until her death at the age of 83 in 1981.